Skip to main content

 Matching Algorithms

-SanctionsWise API uses a sophisticated 5-layer matching engine to achieve high accuracy while minimizing false positives.
+SanctionsWise API uses a sophisticated multi-layer matching engine to achieve high accuracy while minimizing false positives.

 Overview

-The matching engine processes each query through five distinct layers, combining scores to produce a final confidence value:
+The matching engine processes each query through multiple distinct layers, combining scores to produce a final confidence value:

 Query Input